 |50 – 54 years

 |$298 (for $55,000)

 Generally, with the new changes, you’ll get higher coverage at a lower premium.

 Take note that the premiums increase with age band so it doesn’t mean that if you entered early, the premium will be locked in.

 By default, premiums will be deducted from your CPF Ordinary Account first.
-If there isn’t sufficient balances, then a deduction will be made from your CPF Special Account.
-And if that still can’t be deducted, a cash payment will needed.
-If not, you can choose to be covered at a lower sum assured (minimum of $5,000).
+If there isn’t a sufficient balance, then a deduction will be made from your CPF Special Account.
+And if that still can’t be deducted, a cash payment can be made.

 DPS Has No Cash Value

 As DPS is still a term insurance, it does not accumulate cash value.

 Term insurance is designed to provide the highest coverage at a low premium.